markusbuchholz/gpu_programming/README.md

 # GPU Programming

+## This repository contains sample programs that demonstrate the CUDA programming style.

-## Check CUDA  Drivers and compiler
+### Check CUDA  Drivers and compiler

 ```bash
 nvidia-smi